-IV.B.1.i.
+Standard IV.B.1.i.

 The governing board is informed and involved in the accreditation process.

-The Board of Trustees is informed and involved in the accreditation process through regular reports from the Chancellor, College Presidents, and Accreditation Chairs at Board meetings.
-Accreditation Interim and Mid-term Reports that include progress toward implementation of recommendations have been presented to the Board (95).
-Board members are given the opportunity to review Self-Study drafts and provide input.
+The Board of Trustees is informed and involved in the accreditation process through regular reports from the chancellor, college presidents, and accreditation chairs at board meetings.
+Accreditation Interim and Midterm Reports that include progress toward implementation of recommendations have been presented to the board (Ref.
+39).
+Board members are given the opportunity to review the self-studies drafts and provide input.

-In response to the request from the Colleges, the Board approved the hiring of a Vice Chancellor of Educational Services and Planning to provide coordination for Strategic Planning and instructional and student services activities and to act as a liaison between the District and the Colleges in matters relating to accreditation.
-The Colleges are meeting with the District administration on a regular basis to discuss the status of the Self-Studies (96).
-The Self-Studies were posted online in spring 2007, and the accreditation studies for all SMCCCD Colleges will also be discussed at the June 2007 Board study session.
+The District meets this standard.
+In response to the request from the colleges, the board approved the hiring of a vice chancellor of educational services and planning to provide coordination for strategic planning, and instructional and student services activities and to act as a liaison between the district and the colleges in matters relating to accreditation.
+The colleges are meeting with the district administration on a regular basis to discuss the status of self-studies (Ref 38).
+The self studies will be posted online in spring of 2007 and the accreditation studies for all colleges will also be discussed at the June 2007 Board study session.

+Standard IV.B.1.j.

-IV.B.1.j.
-The governing board has the responsibility for the selecting and evaluating the district/system chief administrator (most often known as the chancellor) in a multi-college district/system or the college chief administrator (most often known as the president) in the case of a single college.
+The governing board has the responsibility for selecting and evaluating the district/system chief administrator (most often known as the chancellor) in a multi-college district/system or the college chief administrator (most often known as the president) in the case of a single college.
 The governing board delegates full responsibility and authority to him/her to implement and administer board policies without board interference and hold him/her accountable for the operation of the district/system or college respectively.